 In this practical, you will learn how to handle many variables with regression by using variable selection techniques, and how to tune hyperparameters for these techniques.
 This practical has been derived from chapter 6 of ISLR.

-One of the packages we are going to use is glmnet
+One of the packages we are going to use is glmnet.
+For

 this, you will probably need to install.packages("glmnet")